avocado-framework/avocado/docs/source/guides/user/chapters/introduction.rst

 .. note:: Some test types will convert ``kwargs`` into variable environments.
  Please check the documentation of the test type that you are using.

-You can also use the keyworkd ``$testpath`` in any of the options inside the test type section.
+You can also use the keyword ``$testpath`` in any of the options inside the test type section.
 Avocado will replace ``$testpath`` with your test path, after the expansion.

-For instance, bellow you will find a hint file example where we have only one test type ``TAP``:
+For instance, below you will find a hint file example where we have only one test type ``TAP``:

 .. literalinclude:: ../../../../../examples/hint-files/.avocado.hint.example